-PREPaRE provides school-based mental health professionals and other educational professionals training on how to best fill the roles and responsibilities generated by their participation on school safety and crisis teams.
-PREPaRE is one of the first comprehensive nationally available training curriculums developed by school-based professionals with firsthand experience and formal training.
-The curriculum is based on the assumptions that:
+PREPaRE trains school-employed mental health professionals and other educators how to best fill the roles and responsibilities generated by their membership on school crisis response teams.
+PREPaRE is the only comprehensive, nationally available training curriculum developed by educators (each of whom have firsthand school crisis response experience and formal training) for educators.
+The curriculum is based on the following assumptions:

-- the skill sets of school-based professionals are best utilized when they are embedded within a multidisciplinary team that engages in crisis prevention, preparedness, response, and recovery;
+- The skill sets of school-based professionals are best utilized when they are embedded within a multidisciplinary team that engages in crisis prevention, protection, mitigation, response, and recovery.

-- school crisis management is relatively unique and as such requires its own conceptual model; and
+- School crisis management is relatively unique and, as such, requires its own model.

-- by virtue of their professional training and job functions, school-based mental health professionals are best prepared to address the psychological issues associated with school crises.
+- By virtue of their professional training and job functions, school-employed mental health professionals are best prepared to address the mental health issues associated with school crises.

-Specifically, the PREPaRE model emphasizes that, as members of a school safety and crisis team, school mental health professionals must be involved in the following specific hierarchical and sequential set of activities:
+Specifically, the PREPaRE model emphasizes that members of a school crisis response teams must be involved in the following hierarchical and sequential set of activities:

-- R—Reaffirm physical health and perceptions of security and safety
+- R—Reaffirm physical health & welfare, and perceptions of safety & security

 - E—Evaluate psychological trauma risk